bridger/StackLayout/README.md

 - **SLAlignmentTop/Bottom/Leading/Trailing**
   - Just as it sounds.
 The view(s) will be stuck to the margin of the container view.
 - **SLAlignmentCenter**
   - This pulls the views to the middle.
 The layout might create invisible "helper" views to accomplish this.
-You can control the strength of the centering constraints using `setCenteringPriority:`.
+You can control the strength of the centering constraints using `centeringPriority`.
 - **SLAlignmentNone**
   - This is the default.
 Without an alignment the views can be layed out anywhere within the margins of the container.
 This is only useful when you want to align the views relative to something else in the view hierarchy.

 ## Spacing

 All ajdacent subviews have a "space" constraint for the space between them.
 In the Auto Layout Visual Format Language, it looks like "[first]-space-[second]".
 By default, this space is set to 0 so all subviews are edge-to-edge.
 You can set the space between two adjacent subviews by calling `setSpacing:betweenView:andView:`.
-You can also adjust the spacing constraints at once by calling `setSpacing:`, which will override any other previous `setSpacing:betweenView:andView:` calls.
+You can also adjust the spacing constraints at once by setting `spacing`, which will override any other previous `setSpacing:betweenView:andView:` calls.

-Spacing constraints are required by default, but can be weakened by calling `setSpacingPriority:`.
+Spacing constraints are required by default, but can be weakened by setting `spacingPriority`.

 ## Rules to Remember